 Public safety agencies continue to maintain and evolve LMR infrastructure for mission critical voice capabilities, including the pursuit of shared Project 25 (P25) radio systems and infrastructure.
-With acknowledgement of the need for enhanced data capabilities, many public safety organizations have implemented broadband solutions.
+With acknowledgment of the need for enhanced data capabilities, many public safety organizations have implemented broadband solutions.
 In addition, Next Generation 911 (NG911) systems are being deployed and continue to mature.
 The public safety community continues to develop strategies and technology roadmaps for implementing standards-based, vendor-neutral devices and applications that can sustain the unique public safety operating environment and provide mission critical communications.
 In addition, public safety agencies must address operability, interoperability, security, and resiliency challenges posed by rapid technology advancements (e.g., artificial intelligence, 5G, 6G, Internet of Things, identity management, geographic information systems) and increased information sharing, ensuring the most critical information gets to the right people at the right time.

-In FY 2022, grant recipients should continue to invest in infrastructure that is accredited technical standards-based to enable interoperability between agencies and jurisdictions, regardless of vendor.
-Grant recipients should include technical specifications in procurement agreements with vendors and obtain sufficient documentation to verify infrastructure is compliant to applicable standards.
+In FY 2023, grant recipients should continue to invest in accredited technical standards-based infrastructure to enable interoperability between agencies and jurisdictions, regardless of vendor.
+Grant recipients should include technical specifications in procurement agreements with vendors and obtain sufficient documentation and testing results to verify infrastructure is compliant with applicable standards and that features, functions, and services provide the expected and required interoperability.
 Grant recipients are strongly encouraged to invest in equipment that will sustain and maintain current capabilities while planning for new technologies and capabilities that may not have fully defined standards.
 As emergency communications capabilities continue to evolve, recipients should participate in community outreach and planning to ensure new capabilities are interoperable and all user requirements are incorporated.